 Spending time with family and friends is important to me and love going out for a nice meal or cooking with/ for them, but I’m equally happy at home curled up with a book (Time permitting!)

-I also still play competitive sport and took up hockey in my twenties after being encouraged by friends who play.
+I also still play competitive sports and took up hockey in my twenties after being encouraged by friends who play.
 It’s something I did while I lived away from Melbourne and have re-joined my old club now that I’m home.
 I’ve made some awesome mates through sport.

 What would you tell your 17-year-old self?